micans/pick/README.md

 --other=<FILENAME>
 ```

 These two mechanisms can be used simultaneously.
+Similar to demuxing, a file name ending in `.gz` or `.gzip`
+causes the file to be compressed using `gzip`.

 ## Miscellaneous